ewudata/ra_edu_toolkit/README.md

 uvicorn api.app:app --reload
 ```

-The server currently exposes `GET /databases`, which lists the bundled sample databases and their relations:
+The server currently exposes:

+- `GET /databases` — list the sample databases and their relations.
+- `POST /databases/import/zip` — upload a `.zip` that contains one or more CSV files (one file per relation) and register it as a new database folder.
+- `POST /databases/import/sql` — upload a `.sql` script; the server executes it in an in-memory SQLite database and exports every table to CSV.

+`GET /databases` responds with a payload like:

 ```
 [